rbeni/meat-image-classification/README.md

 ## Training

-This model as tested with EfficientNet bases from B0 to B4 and from no hidden layer in the classifier to the current 3.
+This model was tested with EfficientNet bases from B0 to B4 and from no hidden layer in the classifier to 3.
 Less layers resulted in poor training quality, meaning that the network needed to be more complex to represent the distribution of data seen in the dataset.

-Other types of CNN bases layers were not attempted.
+Other types of CNN base layers were not attempted.

 ## Usage